openxla/community/rfcs/20230505-benchmarking-strategy.md

   - A100, Ampere GA100
   - H100, Hopper GH100 **- when available**

-All tooling will be OSS and available through the OpenXLA repository, enabling partners to run the benchmarks on their own hardware, e.g. on-premise or through self-hosted GitHub Action runners.
+All tooling will be available through the OpenXLA repository, enabling partners to run the benchmarks on their own hardware, e.g. on-premise or through self-hosted GitHub Action runners.

+While we initially focus on GCP, we ultimately want to enable non-GCP hardware as well and will design the infrastructure in a way that makes this possible.
+More details on this will follow in separate RFCs.
+Once the core components are in place, we hope to collaborate across OpenXLA partners to extend the list of supported hardware.
+Following the input to this RFC, we are specifically looking at AMD GPUs and aarch64 hardware as possible extensions - the latter is available on GCP.

 ### Models

 We have selected the models below as our initial focus set.
-We expect this list to grow over time and will enable the community to add new models into the benchmark set.
+We expect this list to grow over time.
+Specifically more SoTA LLMs such as LLaMA have been brought up as candidates - we aim at enabling project contributors to add additional models with little effort as soon as possible.

 The goal, however, is not to collect a large amount of benchmarks and replace repositories such as MLPerf or TF ModelGarden, but rather to stick with a fairly small, curated and representative list of models.

 <table>
   <tr>